• HOME

 007, Buckingham Palace, Die Another Day, filming location, Great Britain, James Bond, James Bond location, London, movie location, travel, UK

-Media representatives were waiting for Gustav Graves (Toby Stephens) at Buckingham Palace in London.
+Media representatives were waiting for Gustav Graves (Toby Stephens) at the Buckingham Palace in London.
 There was also his assistant, Miranda Frost (Rosamund Pike), waiting for her boss.
 Right on time he appeared in the sky with Union Jack parachute.
 He landed between them, answered a few questions and together with Miranda Frost went by car to receive his knighthood from the Queen.
 James Bond (Pierce Brosnan) was standing in the crowd and just looking at the villain.
-Buckingham Palace, LondonThat sequence was filmed in April 2002.
-Film crew got permision to work around the Buckingham Palace for one day only, until lunch time.

 There was parachute jump of 3 stuntmen planned for the scene.
 To fly helicopter less than 1 kilometer above the Buckingham Palace it was necessary to get special permissions from Anti-Terrorist Units.
 Executive Producer Anthony Waye said that according to the script the scene was supposed to be filmed at the House of Parliament.
-About 2-3 weeks before filmimg it was decided to try to shoot at the Buckingham Palace.
+About 2-3 weeks before filming it was decided to try to shoot at the Buckingham Palace.
 When they were trying to get permissions, Queen Mother died and all the offices were closed for 10 days.
-Permision to shoot there was received less that a week before planned filming day.Buckingham Palace, LondonAbout 250 members of the film crew arrived on the set very early that day.
-Actress Rosamund Pike said that she had to wake up at 4 a.m.
-At 6.30 a.m. filming could begin as sun was rising.
+Permission to shoot there was received less that a week before planned filming day.

 At first the scene with parachuting Gustav Graves was filmed.
 Three stuntmen, who were made up to look like the villain in the film, were ready for the jump.
-They were flying in a helicoper with pilot Mark Wolff, who has flown helicopters for 8 previous James Bond films.Buckingham Palace, London
+They were flying in a helicopter with pilot Mark Wolff, who has flown helicopters for 8 previous James Bond films (Interview with Marc Wolff).

 The first jumper was the team leader Allan Hewitt.
 Film director Lee Tamahori was happy with the shot.
 He decided to film second jump as backup.
 There was no time for third stuntmen to jump.